remnrem/luna-doc/docs/index.md

 [_lunapi_](lunapi/index.md) and the [_lunaR_](ext/R/index.md) library
 for the [R](https://www.r-project.org/) statistical package.
 The __current release is v1.3.4__ (27-Feb-2026): see [here](updates.md) for
 a list of changes/additions.
 Please direct any questions to `luna.remnrem@gmail.com`.
+For background on the project itself, see [About](about.md).

 !!! tip "LunaScope"
      <a href="https://zzz.nyspi.org/lunascope/">LunaScope</a> is a new interactive GUI for Luna,